-The benefits discussed in the enclosed Annexure II cover the possible special tax benefits available to the Company and its shareholders.
+The benefits discussed in the enclosed Annexure II cover the possible special tax benefits available to the Company and its shareholders but do not cover any general tax benefits available to the Company and its shareholders.
 Further, the preparation of the enclosed Annexure II and its contents is the responsibility of the management of the Company and is not exhaustive.
 We were informed that the Statement is only intended to provide general information to the investors and is neither designed nor intended to be a substitute for professional tax advice.
 In view of the individual nature of the tax consequences and the changing Tax Laws, each investor is advised to consult his or her own tax consultant with respect to the specific tax implications arising out of their participation in the proposed initial public offering of equity shares of the Company comprising a fresh issue of the Equity Shares by the Company and an offer for sale of Equity Shares by certain shareholders particularly in view of the fact that certain recently enacted legislation may not have a direct legal precedent or may have a different interpretation on the possible special tax benefits, which an investor can avail.
 Neither we are suggesting nor advising the investors to invest money based on this Statement.